In this guide to registering domain names and changing DNS, I’ll show you how to keep control of DNS related systems.

 When you buy a domain you are the registered keeper of the domain for a period of time and the seller has to perform some key functions for you (hence the charge).
 The most important function is the administrative control of the domain – who owns it.

-When you purchase a domain it will be registered to you, and the seller will typically add the domain to a default set of name servers with some information about what the domain does (if anything).
+The domain seller will register the domain to you, and add it to a default set of name servers (usually 2) with information about what the domain does (if anything).

 Where Domain registration can go wrong